ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 1. Download the project using green button [Code] on the top right -> then select [Download ZIP].
 Or you can clone the repo from GitHub but, most likely, you will need to configure SSH key to do so.
 2. Unzip the project folder to the location of your choosing on your laptop.
 3. Start your IDE (IntelliJ IDEA/Eclipse/etc.).
 Then in IDE go to menu File -> Open and select the folder from previous step where you downloaded and unzipped the project to.
 You should select the folder that has src folder and pom.xml inside it.
-If you select a folder at another nesting level - IDE will not properly recognise it as a project.
+If you select a folder at another nesting level - IDE will not properly recognize it as a project.
 4. Then you need to specify Java SDK in the IDE menu File -> Project Structure -> SDK.
 Select JDK that you have installed and configured on your machine.

 ### Supported browsers